dynatrace-extensions/active-directory/doc/ad wmi hub tile.md

 The Active Directory services extension is built on top of the Extension Framework 2.0 and uses WMI to obtain metrics.
 Therefore, this extension data set is limited to KPIs available to the WMI queries.

 **The extension package contains:**
-- WMI data source configuration
 - dashboard template
 - unified-analysis page template
 - topology definition
-- entity extraction rules
+- entity and metric extraction rules

 **Further information about the extension can be found in the Dynatrace Product News Blog:**
 - [Extend Dynatrace automation and AI capabilities more easily than ever](https://www.dynatrace.com/news/blog/extend-dynatrace-automation-and-ai-capabilities-more-easily-than-ever/)